Waiting for the Storm

 A storm would fit better with the way I feel inside.

-Haunted by the dead and the living.
+I’m a ghost, caught between worlds, haunted by the dead and the living.

 My old life and Yagrin’s life both call to me.

-And I haven’t found a new life to take their place.
+I don’t fit in either one, and I haven’t found a new life to take their place.

 Shazira is kind and caring with me, trying to break me out of my confusion.

-I sense her feelings.
+I sense her feelings, real and strong.

 She wants me to be happy, and stay with her.